unode/deep-learning-intro/_episodes/02-keras.md

 > {:.solution}
 {:.challenge}

-## 9. 'predict'
+## 9. Tune hyperparameters
-Now that we have a training neural network, we can use it to predict new samples of penguin using the `predict` function like we did in the previous step.
+As we discussed before the design and training of a neural network comes with many hyper parameter choices.
+We will go into more depth of these hyperparameters in later episodes.
+For now it is important to realize that the parameters we chose were somewhat arbitrary and more careful consideration needs to be taken to pick hyperparameter values.

+### 10. Save model
-However, it is very useful to be able to use the trained neural network at a later stage without having to retrain it.
+It is very useful to be able to use the trained neural network at a later stage without having to retrain it.
 This can be done by using the `save` method of the model.
 It takes a string as a parameter which is the path of a directory where the model is stored.